ga-wdi-curriculum/wdi-intro/readme.md

 ### Squads and Rotations

-So you will have the opportunity to work with everybody over the course of the 12 weeks, squads will rotate classrooms at the beginning of each unit -- usually every Friday of non-project weeks.

-We'll all have the same lessons and the same homework.
-To increase instructor availability, each class' lesson schedule may be offset by a day or two.
+Each student will be assigned a squad with an instructor lead.
+In this way, you'll have a dedicated instructor for homework feedback and support.
+This instructor will change twice throughout the course so that you will have a chance to work with each instructor at least once.
+We encourage you to work with your squad as often as you can as the squads will remain the same.

 ### Instructor Communication